 In 1958, this location was Minnesota’s second, and the world’s 93rd McDonald’s ever built.
 At the Gala Grand Opening, there was a line that stretched more than a city block long, waiting for hours to be served.
 You can find more info here.

 Having fun on the Hiawatha Bike Club bike tour.

 The history tour now rolls into Edina

 Now pedaling along Minnehaha Creek the group discovers how Edina got its name when stopping at a mill site that once operated here.
 Another interesting stop was the Grange Hall.
 Both the building and organization were established to improve life on the rural farm and a place to socialize.
-This practice was helpful for the women at the time who had little opportunity to interact with others outside of their farm.
-After visiting a few more historic building in Edina the ride now turned back to the northeast, following the old Minneapolis Streetcar Right of Way that once stretched all the way out to Lake Minnetonka.
+This practice was helpful for the women at the time who had little opportunity to interact with others outside of the farm.
+After visiting a few more historic buildings in Edina the ride now turned back to the northeast, following the old Minneapolis Streetcar (right of way) that once stretched all the way out to Lake Minnetonka.